usaid-cs/yesterday-i-learned/business.md

 - In August.
 "October is known for bringing the highest shifts in volatility for a couple of reasons: third-quarter earnings season kicks off early October, and trading volume is significantly higher after the calm summer months."
 [Coca-cola](https://finance.yahoo.com/quote/KO/) is almost cyclical in that you would have never lost money if you buy in August and sell in January.
 - A "buy" [limit order](http://www.investopedia.com/terms/l/limitorder.asp) can be used to trigger a buy when a stock dips below a certain price.
 - Inflation favours banks (somehow).
 So, buy bank stocks when [the idiot](https://forwardprogressives.com/wp-content/uploads/2017/07/trump-idiot-1.jpg) does anything that encourages inflation.
+- You can buy before or after the [ex-dividend date](https://www.investopedia.com/terms/e/ex-dividend.asp) (after which the shares will drop in price, because they won't be paid dividends).
+You just need to know that.
+If you buy before the date, you should pay no more than the value of the stock % dividend percentage.

 #### [To sell](http://www.investopedia.com/financial-edge/0412/5-tips-on-when-to-sell-your-stock.aspx)